William H. Greene Stadium

-William H. Greene Stadium is a 7,086 seat (10,000-for football) multi-purpose stadium in Washington, D.C., in the United States, which opened in 1926.
-It is home to the Howard University Bison football and soccer teams.
-Originally called Howard Stadium, it was renamed William H. Greene Stadium in 1986 in honor of William H. Greene, M.D., a Washington, D.C., physician.
+Greene Stadium is a 7,086 seat (10,000-for football) multi-purpose stadium on the campus of Howard University in Washington, D.C., in the United States, which opened in 1926.
+It is home to the Howard Bison football, men's and women's soccer, and lacrosse teams.

+Originally called "Howard Stadium", it was renamed "William H. Greene Stadium" in 1986 in honor of William H. Greene, M.D., a Washington, D.C., physician and Howard University benefactor.